BRENHINES/PipelineData/README.md

 Fortunately, there are no outliers in the dataset.
 NB: I use to search for outliers in the PanierMoyen column because it's the combination of two analysis factors which are MontantTotalAchat et NombreAchats.
 Those two factors are very important in the analysis of the dataset because if we only referred to the MontantTotalAchat column, we could have outliers in the dataset.
-However, we have an customer with 9055.95 (the 86th row) as MontantTotalAchat, but this value is not an outlier because this customer has made 19 purchases.
+However, we have a customer with 9055.95 (the 86th row) as MontantTotalAchat, but this value is not an outlier because this customer has made 19 purchases.
 So it's normal to have this amount.

+#### 2.6. <u>Standardizing data types:</u>
+In this dataset, we have to standardize the data types of the date columns to datetime and the float columns to int.
+We did it to facilitate the analysis of the dataset.
+In this dataset we standardize the dateNaissance and the DernierAchat columns to datetime and the SoldeCompte, MontantTotalAchats, PanierMoyen, MontantTotalRemboursé columns to int.

 ### 3. <a id="data-transformation"><u>Data Transformation:</u></a>